 c.
 Send the complete application packet and specified fees to Illinois Department of Financial and Professional Regulation, ATTN: Division of Professional Regulation, P.O.
 Box 7007, Springfield, IL 62791

-If you hold a valid certificate or license from a state that is substantially equivalent to Illinois, you can apply for registration or licensure directly with the Department of Financial and Professional Regulation and do not need to obtain certification from the Illinois Board of Examiners.
+If you have ever held a license from a state that is substantially equivalent to Illinois, you can apply for licensure directly with the Department of Financial and Professional Regulation and do not need to obtain certification from the Illinois Board of Examiners.

 International CPAs who wish to practice in Illinois are evaluated on six different factors: